Task Force Description

 All Model Policies

-Statement of Principles to Inform Emergency Management Act Reform Section 1.
-Preamble: WHEREAS, the COVID-19 pandemic has revealed flaws in and weaknesses of the emergency management policies in place in many states in the United States; and WHEREAS, one of the most significant flaws inherent in many state …
+Section 1.
+Preamble: WHEREAS, the COVID-19 pandemic has revealed flaws in and weaknesses of the emergency management policies in place in many states in the United States; and WHEREAS, one of the most significant flaws inherent in many state emergency management laws is a reduction of, to the point of …

 Summary The American Legislative Exchange Council recognizes the presence of violence every day in America’s schools.
 This school-based violence, much of it committed by our youth, speaks volumes about the current state of the world and our country today.
 School-based violence occurs in all communities, urban, suburban, rural and small …